farcitoast/pokemon_tournament/README.md

 - Max 1 legendary.
 - Max 1 starter (e.g. can't have Charizard and Blastoise on the same team).
 - **Banned moves**: Double Team, Minimize.
-- **Banned pokemons**: Wobbuffet, Blissey (?).
+- **Banned pokémons**: Wobbuffet, Blissey (?).

 ## Notable mechanics and tips
-- When a Pokemon dies, the replacement is sent in before the turn ends.
+- When a pokémon dies, the replacement is sent in before the turn ends.
-- The first two slots on your team are your lead, make sure to order the pokemons in your team accordingly before the challenge begins.
+- The first two slots on your team are your lead, make sure to order the pokémons in your team accordingly before the challenge begins.
 - Types are physical or special, not moves.
 For instance, all Fire moves are special.
 Below the full list:
   - _Physical_: Normal, Fighting, Poison, Ground, Flying, Bug, Rock, Ghost, Steel.
   - _Special_: Fire, Water, Grass, Electric, Ice, Psychic, Dragon, Dark.
 - Surf, Rock Slide, Water Spout, Eruption, Blizzard, and Icy Winds only target foes (there are other moves too, these are just the most relevant).
-- Earthquake, Explosion, and Self-Destruct target all pokemons on the field, except the user (there are others too, these are just the most relevant).
+- Earthquake, Explosion, and Self-Destruct target all pokémons on the field, except the user (there are others too, these are just the most relevant).
 - Spread moves that only target foes (i.e. Surf) have 50% damage reduction. _Example_: The damage done by Surf is split between the foes.
-- Spread moves that target all pokemons on the field, except the user, have no damage reduction. _Example_: Earthquake will deal its usual damage to each pokemon.
+- Spread moves that target all pokémons on the field, except the user, have no damage reduction. _Example_: Earthquake will deal its usual damage to each pokémon.
 - The moves **Protect** and **Detect** can be very useful in double battles, if used effectively.
 Even if both foes attack you in one turn, Protect / Detect will absorb both their attacks.
-- Try to build a balanced team, all the pokemons should not have the same weaknesses.
+- Try to build a balanced team, all the pokémons should not have the same weaknesses.
 See [Resources](#resources) for a team builder tool to analyze the weaknesses and strenghts of a team.
 - If uncertain about the effect of a move, check it out on Smogon (see [Resources](#resources))... some have different or unexpected behaviors in double battles (e.g. Reflect).

 ## Tournament formula